caunhach/caunhach/README.md

 Hi!
 I'm Chayapon Aunhachoke, with a Bachelor's degree in Mechanical Engineering from Chulalongkorn University and currently studying at 42 Bangkok.
 I'm a young programmer who is passionate about coding and always learning new technologies.

+- 🔭 I’m currently working on 42 Bangkok
+- 🌱 I’m currently learning: Java and related technologies
+- 📫 How to reach me: Tel: +66 92 262 8635 IG: joy_bon777

 <br>

 ### Language